 My name is Ade Adeyemo.
-I am a Councillor for Lyndon Ward on Solihull Metropolitan Borough Council and the Liberal Democrat Spokesperson for Solihull.
+I am a Councillor for Lyndon Ward on Solihull Metropolitan Borough Council and the Liberal Democrat Candidate for Solihull.

 I decided to stand for election in the Solihull Constituency because I feel that the people of Solihull are crying out for change, for something different - a positive voice - someone who represents their values, their aims and their aspirations in life.

 I am a local resident.
 I and my family have lived in Solihull for over 22 years now and I am very passionate about our local area.
 My children all grew up here and I feel that we must work very hard to keep it a place we are all proud to call 'home'.

 I am a Chartered Civil Engineer, an Auditor of Management Systems and a Risk and Resilience Specialist.
 During my professional career, I have been fortunate enough to have been involved in construction and management of major building and civil engineering projects throughout the UK and abroad.